bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.TestTools.md

 # CommandDotNet.TestTools

+## 1.1.1 (next)

+RunInMem will print the stacktrace for of a caught exception before returning the error response, otherwise the stacktrace is lost.

 ## 1.1.0

 Test prompting no longer prints an extraneous `$"IConsole.ReadLine > {input}"` as it's not consistent with console output.
 This is logged instead.